Episcopal Bishops Collection

 The Episcopal Bishops Collection, 1858-1956, contains letters, envelopes, printed portraits, and other materials related primarily to bishops of the Episcopal Church's Diocese of Tennessee.
 Included are notes and a lengthy letter from James Hervey Otey, the first Bishop of Tennessee.

-Any known biographical information on the individual bishops in the collection can be found in the container list below.
+Brief biographical information on the individual bishops documented in this collection can be found in the container list of the collection.
 The first convention of the Diocese of Tennessee was held in 1829 in Nashville.
 One month later, the General Convention of the Episcopal Church accepted the diocese.
 In 1834, James Hervey Otey was elected the first Bishop of Tennessee.

 The Special Collections Library purchased this collection in February of 2005.